 Supplements can assist when your enzyme production isn’t sufficient or when you want to target a particular deficiency or food intolerance.
 Specific enzymes tackle specific compounds in your diet, so identifying which foods you struggle to digest can help you determine the enzymes you need.
 Most often, a combination supplement with a blend of multiple digestive enzymes can provide the best support for low enzyme production.

 Below, you’ll find a quick list of some common digestive enzymes and the foods they help target.

 - Alpha-galactosidase: Starches in legumes

 - Amylase: Starches

 - Lactase: Lactose sugar from dairy

-Keep in mind that diet, stress or inflammation are often at the root of enzyme deficiencies, and supplementation might not always be the best answer to healthy digestion and overall health and wellness.
+Diet, stress, or inflammation are often at the root of enzyme deficiencies, and supplementation might not always be the best answer to healthy digestion and overall health and wellness.

 “The biggest factor that affects poor digestion is going to be eating too fast, eating too big of a meal and being stressed out while you do it,” says Gerstmar.
 “You’re setting yourself up for poor digestion.”

-Of course, digestive enzymes are just one piece of the much larger digestion puzzle.
 Read on to learn more about how—and why—to improve your gut health.

 Sign up for early access to sales, product launches, the latest Bulletproof news and more!